 “We are, by astronomical standards, a pampered, cosseted, cherished group of creatures.. ..
 If the Universe had not been made with the most exacting precision we could never have come into existence.
 It is my view that these circumstances indicate the universe was created for man to live in” (John O’Keefe, cited by F. Heeren, Show Me God, 1995, p.
 200).

+Arno Penzias (b.
+1933) has a Ph.D. in physics from Columbia University.
+He worked for Bell Laboratories and won the Nobel Prize in physics in 1978 for the discovery of cosmic microwave background radiation, which is used as evidence for the Big Bang.
 “Astronomy leads us to a unique event, a universe which was created out of nothing, one with the very delicate balance needed to provide exactly the conditions required to permit life, and one which has an underlying (one might say ‘supernatural’) plan” (Penzias, The New York Times, Jan.
 2, 1979).

-Adam and Evolution, he documents his critique of and rejection of Darwinian evolution.
+Michael Pitman was a chemistry professor at Cambridge.
+In his book Adam and Evolution, he documents his critique of and rejection of Darwinian evolution.
 He says:“I started as devil’s advocate for the creationist view and came, in principle, though not to any particular creed, to prefer it. ... the direction of the argument is clear -- there has been neither chemical evolution nor macro-evolution” (p.
 254).

+Pitman takes doctrinaire evolutionists to task for pretending that their theories are based on proven science.
 “But I hope I have shown that apparently convincing arguments in support of a belief can often be seen to be either based on insufficient data or open to more than one interpretation; and that much of what passes for science is no more and no less emotional, illogical and idiosyncratic than many of the opposing arguments.
 Science, useful as it is, does not explain a host of things; nor is all that it does not explain false. ...
 A man’s gospel is his business: that he teaches evolution as holy writ in television series or in schools and colleges--with no alternatives properly considered--is a more serious matter” (Adam and Evolution, p.
 254).

+Pitman also condemns the evolutionary establishment for suppressing debate on this subject.
 “Presenting one viewpoint exclusively is faulty teaching.
 Our descendants will marvel at the attempts of the neo-Darwinian lobby to suppress alternative inquiry, as we today marvel at the power of churchmen in the eighteenth and nineteenth centuries” (Adam and Evolution, p.
 255).

 The book begins with an overview of Darwin’s teaching and of the neo-Darwinian theory developed in the 20th century, which added chemical evolution, mutations, and genetic relationships to Darwinian natural selection as mechanisms of evolution.